 - Any ill horses should be isolated from the rest of the population.
 A veterinarian should be contacted immediately.

-Vermin and insect control are essential in the prevention of infectious diseases such as Lyme disease, Potomac Horse Fever, and Equine protozoal myeloencephalitis (EPM).
-Steps to deter insects and vermin can include:
+Vermin and insect control is essential in the prevention of infectious diseases, such as Lyme disease, Potomac Horse Fever, and Equine protozoal myeloencephalitis.
+The following steps can be taken to deter insects and vermin: